Import and sync users

 - Errors

 Select any category to view the list of affected users.
-If errors occurred, the details explain the specific issue for each row.
-Common causes include:
+If errors occurred, the details explain the issue for each record.
+Common causes include the following:

 - Missing required fields — Specifically

-userName,email,firstName, orlastName. - Invalid format — Such as an incorrectly formatted email address.
+userName,email,firstName, orlastName. - Invalid format — For example, an incorrectly formatted email address.

 - Duplicates — Multiple instances of the same